AI Governance

 Nightfall automatically discovers and reports MCP activity across your monitored endpoints:

-* **Connected servers and clients** - Nightfall detects the MCP servers each AI client connects to and surfaces these as connection events in the **AI Governance** dashboard, so you can see which assistants are talking to which servers.
+* **Connected servers and clients** - Nightfall detects the MCP servers each AI client connects to and surfaces these as connection events in the **AI Governance** dashboard.

-* **Accurate client attribution** - Each event is attributed to the specific assistant that generated it (for example, Claude Code or Claude Desktop), so activity is never reported as coming from an unknown source.
+* **Accurate client attribution** - Each event is attributed to the specific assistant that generated it (for example, Claude Code or Claude Desktop).

 #### New capabilities via Hooks and OpenTelemetry

-Beyond seeing which servers are connected, Nightfall can inspect and act on what AI agents actually *do* - the prompts, tool calls, and responses flowing through them.
-This is powered by two integration points built into modern AI development tools:
+Beyond seeing which servers are connected, Nightfall can inspect and act on what AI agents actually do: the prompts, tool calls, and responses flowing through them.

 ### MCP Server Visibility